nixpulvis/nixpulvis.github.io/_ramblings/2020-03-24-COVID-19-pandemic.md

   - Trump needs to **shut the fuck up**

-    Never before in the history of our nation have we had to litterally cut the words of the President off the media to protect the public, it's unimaginable.
+    Never before in the history of our nation have we had to litterally cut the words of the President off the media to protect the public; it's unimaginable.

 ### What I Don't Know